dgcameron/adwcml_oow/ml.md

   ![](images/ml/004.png)

 - When you first open a notebook you need to set the interpreter binding and save this setting.
 This is only done once.
-Any of the binding settings will work.
+Any of the binding settings will work, but be sure to select `OMLXX_low` setting.
 This is setting the resources (memory, low, medium, high).
 Then scroll down to review the example content.

   ![](images/ml/005.png)